 Do vengeance demons have souls?
 Fans are divided on that question, which is never explicitly addressed in the series.
 My guess is that vengeance demons do have a soul, but that their soul has been stunted and distorted by resentment.
 Vengeance demons feel that they are motivated by a sense of right and wrong.
 (Halfrek prefers to be called a “justice demon.”)
 Yet vengeance demons lack a true understanding of the difference between right and wrong.
 Vengeance demons never right wrongs.
 Instead, they merely add more suffering to the world.
 Vengeance demons turn the familiar world into a hell dimension.

-Buffy tolerates Anyanka.
+After Anyanka was turned back into a human being, Buffy saw no need to slay her.
+Buffy even allowed Anyanka to become part of her inner circle of friends (the Scooby Gang).
 As Anyanka become increasingly human, she even proves her worth in the fight against evil.
 Anyanka has poor skills when it comes to interacting with normal human beings.
-This is the problem that caused the initial resentment that led to her becoming a vengeance demon.
+As we eventually see, this is the problem that caused the initial resentment that led to her becoming a vengeance demon.
 Nevertheless, Anya has some skills in magic and a lot of useful knowledge about demons and hell dimensions.
 Anya often helps Buffy by using magic or by providing important pieces of information at just the right time.
 Nevertheless, Buffy makes it clear that if Anyanka gets back into the vengeance game, Buffy will have to slay her.

 Photo by RavenU